Click here for Dr. Lumanog’s US Air Force Auxiliary Civil Air Patrol biography (June 2018)

 The Venerable Canon Dr. Jon (Jack) Ignatius Lumanog is passionate about proclaiming the life changing message of Jesus Christ around the world as a priest, pastor and evangelist.

-Lumanog serves as Canon to the Archbishop and Primate and as the Chief Operating Officer for the Anglican Church in North America (ACNA).
+Lumanog serves as Canon to the Archbishop and Primate as well as the Chief Operating Officer for the Anglican Church in North America (ACNA).
 Canon Lumanog assists the Archbishop in carrying out the mission of the Province, both domestically and with international Anglican mission partners.
-He also oversees the overall function, development and administration of the Province that consists of 132,000 Anglicans in 1,004 congregations across the United States, Canada and Mexico.
+He also oversees the overall function, development and administration of a denomination that consists of 1,037 congregations in the United States, Canada and Mexico.
 A priest canonically resident in the Special Jurisdiction of the Armed Forces and Chaplaincy, he is also the Corporate Secretary and a National Trustee of the Anglican Relief and Development Fund-US (the world missions giving arm of the Anglican Church in North America) and as a member of the ARDF Global Council.

 Lumanog was born and raised in Hoboken, New Jersey and a first generation American with parents from the Philippines.
 At 19, he was the youngest ever in the Assemblies of God to receive ministerial credentials.
 After a journey back to the historic Christian church, he was ordained a Deacon in 2000 and as a Priest in 2002.
 He was received as a Priest into the Province de L’Eglise Anglicane au Rwanda (Province of the Anglican Church of Rwanda) by Bishop Thad Barnum and assisted by Bishop Frank Lyons (Anglican Diocese of Bolivia, Southern Cone) on January 19, 2007.

-From 2006-2011, he served as Church Planter and the first Rector (Senior Pastor) of Christ the King Anglican Church in Lansing, Michigan and as the Clergy Formation Advisor supervising candidates for Holy Orders (ordination) in the Heart of North America (Midwest) Region of the Anglican Mission in the Americas.
+From 2006-2011, he served as Church Planter and the first Rector (Senior Pastor) of Christ the King Anglican Church in Lansing, Michigan and as the Clergy Formation Advisor supervising candidates for ordination in the Heart of North America (Midwest) Region of the Anglican Mission in the Americas.

 Additionally, Lumanog has served in various ministry capacities as Archdeacon to the Bishop, Interim Rector, Evangelist, Worship Leader, Youth Pastor and as Home Missionary-in-Training at an inner city church.

 Lumanog serves as the Special Assistant to the National Chief of Chaplains for Diversity of Ministry with the United States Air Force Auxiliary Civil Air Patrol where he holds the rank of Lieutenant Colonel.
-Previous duty assignments include Great Lakes Region Deputy Chaplain for Administration and the Wing Chaplain for the State of Michigan and Squadron Chaplain for the New Century Composite Squadron in New Century (Olathe), Kansas.
+Previous duty assignments include Great Lakes Region Deputy Chaplain and the Wing Chaplain for the State of Michigan and Squadron Chaplain for the New Century Composite Squadron in Kansas City.
 In 2006, Lumanog was honored as the Kansas Wing Chaplain of the Year and in 2011 named the Great Lakes Region Chaplain of the Year.

 He resides in Atlanta, Georgia with his wife, Amy, and their daughters, Ainsley Mae and Hadley Grace.